Book Review: The Magdalene Gospel: Meeting the Women who Followed Jesus

 Genre: Women's spirituality, biblical meditations, women's studies

 Reflections of the women who followed Jesus as they comfort each other after Good Friday and before Easter morning.
 The six chapters tell a series of anecdotes, and can each stand alone.
 Brief paragraphs by the author with historical interpretation are written in plain type interspersed with imagined monologues and supportive conversations of the women written in italics.
 Each woman relates her fictional story of encountering Jesus, how she was changed, and when she knew Jesus would die.
 The book touches theology only slightly, not explaining religious themes or terms, not re-telling Bible stories, and not challenging the role of women.
-The women who tell their stories include: woman with the hemorrhage (here named Lydia), the woman bent crooked (here named Rhoda), Mary the mother of Jesus, Mary Magdalene, Susannah, Joanna, Salome, Mary and Martha of Bethany.
+The women who tell their stories include: the woman with the hemorrhage (here named Lydia), the woman bent crooked (here named Rhoda), Mary the mother of Jesus, Mary Magdalene, Susannah, Joanna, Salome, Mary and Martha of Bethany.
 Mary of Clopas is referred to as being the sister of Mary the mother of Jesus, but she does not tell her story and is a minor character.

 Regarding The Magadalene Gospel and follow up book Spirited Women, the author states her conviction “that women have felt as if they were on the outside of the story of Jesus and the early church for far too long; my hope and prayer is that these books will help women claim their place as followers of Jesus.” (preface xi)